Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 It wasn’t a complete map, not by a broad margin.
 On that kind of scale, the ultra-high-definition Kwmbwrw designed volumetric display was showing *clusters* of stars as points of light, rather than individual systems, and temperate worlds were few and far between.
 In a galaxy of hundreds of billions of stars, even the most optimistic estimate for temperate, life-bearing worlds with nitrogen-oxygen atmospheres and a liquid water cycle was in the low millions at most.
 The Dominion’s cartographers reckoned that a quarter of them at most had actually been charted.

 Still.
-Hundreds of thousands of suitable worlds was by no standard a small number, and Kirk had spent *months* poring over known candidates in their vicinity for the day---which had finally arrived---when a Coltainer would need testing on a candidate planet.
+Hundreds of thousands of suitable worlds was by no standard a small number, and Kirk had spent *months* poring over known candidates in their vicinity for the day - which had finally arrived - when a Coltainer would need testing on a candidate planet.

 “This one,” he said, selecting the icon that surrounded a cluster, and zooming down until he could select the star and then the planet.
 “It’s a class ten, far from any major spacelanes, not claimed by any species, not known to have a native population… it doesn’t even have a proper name, just coordinates.”